 Sort Out Practical Issues

 Having a shower and a bath means your property will appeal to everyone.
-Families, in particular, always need a bath for small children, yet the convenience and speed of a shower are also vital.
+Families, in particular, always need a bath for small children, yet the convenience of a shower is essential.

-Installing both a shower and a bath doesn’t necessarily mean you need to add a whole separate shower unit.
+Installing a shower and a bath doesn’t necessarily mean you must add a separate shower enclosure.
+Ensuring your bath area is fully tiled (or has a shower curtain) with a fixed shower head solves this issue.

 Elements for Added Value:

-- Glass Screens — Choosing a glass screen around your bath rather than a shower curtain looks more modern, is easier to clean and generally does a better job at preventing water from escaping.
-Furthermore, it will add a more luxurious vibe.
+• Glass Screens — A glass screen around your bath looks more modern, is easier to clean and does a better job at preventing water from escaping than a shower curtain.
+Furthermore, it adds a more luxe vibe.

-- Separate Enclosure — A separate enclosure may not be vital, but if you have space and can install one, it will add more value.
+• Separate Enclosure — A separate enclosure is not essential, but if you have space to fit one, it does add more value.

 #6 Upgrade Your Central Heating

-Upgrading a boiler, particularly if it’s older than 15 years, or installing a whole new central heating system is not cheap, but In the long term, it can save you £100s on your heating bills and add value at the same time.
+Upgrading a boiler, particularly if it’s older than 15 years, or installing a whole new central heating system is not cheap.
+However, long-term, it can save you £100s on your heating bills (especially in today’s cost of living crisis) and add value to your property.

-Ensure you get a Gas Safety registered fitter to install your boiler and have all the safety certificates ready.
+Hire a Gas Safety registered fitter to install your boiler and ensure he/she provides you with an updated gas safety certificate.

 To add that extra finishing touch, consider boxing in your boiler and pipes to hide the unsightly mess.